gursevak/gv-downloader/README.md

 # GV Downloader

-This is a really simple bash shell script that I made to quickly download katha from [gurmatveechar.com], but it can be used on any site that lets you download playlist files.
+This is a really simple bash shell script that I made to quickly download katha playlists from [gurmatveechar.com](https://www.gurmatveechar.com), but it can be used on any site that lets you download playlist files.

 # Usage